-And, you can run your website through a suite of diagnostic tools, like the SEO Site Analyzer and Keyword Research tools.
-You can even ask the Bing bot not to crawl your website during the peak traffic times.
+You can run your website through a suite of diagnostic tools, like the SEO Site Analyzer and Keyword Research tools.
+You can even ask the Bing bot not to crawl your website during peak traffic times.

-For a more thorough overview, refer this detailed guide on Bing webmaster tools.
+For a more thorough overview, refer to this detailed guide on Bing webmaster tools.

-There are a couple of more pieces that Bing uses to complete the puzzle – Context and Relevance.
+There are a couple of more pieces that Bing uses to complete the puzzle of ranking content in search results: Context and Relevance.

-Bing is also getting smarter, everyday, at understanding queries.
-Recently, they shared their intelligent autocomplete update for movie and academic queries.
-Here’s a breakdown of how they see the query “machine learning papers by andrew ng in nips.”
+Bing is also getting smarter every day at understanding queries.
+Here’s a breakdown of how they see the query “machine learning papers by Andrew ng in nips.”

 Keeping the users happy and engaged is of prime importance for all businesses.
-So, if your website quickly scares off your visitors with poor content, then it sends a wrong signal to Bing.
+So, if your website quickly scares off your visitors with poor content, then it sends the wrong signals to Bing.

 Similarly, a good design, site speed and clean navigation are also important.
 They will contribute towards upping your Bing rankings.

 If a search query is local, then make sure that you get a well-optimized Binglocal business listing using Bing Places.